cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Tematres server and rtematres

-Tematres is a vocabulary management server that enables the management of formal respresentations of knowledge.
+`tematres` is a vocabulary management server that enables the management of formal representations of knowledge.
 These representations can vary in complexity from simple lists over taxonomies up to ontologies.
-We use a tematres server to provide vocabulary in hirarchical order that is relevant for biodiversity ecosystem functioning research.
+We use a `tematres` server to provide vocabulary in hierarchical order that is relevant for biodiversity ecosystem functioning research.
 The `rtematres` R package is integrated into the `rbefdata` package to exploit the vocabulary server from within.